oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 .# Abstract

-This document specifies conventions for creating JSON Web Token (JWT) documents that support selective disclosure of JWT claim values.
+This document specifies conventions for creating JSON Web Token (JWT) documents that support selective disclosure of JWT claims.

 {mainmatter}